-XL Deploy includes two versions of a sample application called NerdDinner, already packaged in XL Deploy’s deployment package format (DAR).
+Deploy includes two versions of a sample application called NerdDinner, already packaged in Deploy’s deployment package format (DAR).

-Follow these instructions to import NerdDinner/2.0 from the XL Deploy server.
+Follow these instructions to import NerdDinner/2.0 from the Deploy server.

 Now you can deploy the sample application to the environment that you created.